Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deploy-microsoft-365-apps-local-source.md

 ## Best practices

-Installing Microsoft 365 Apps directly from the cloud is recommended, using  [Microsoft Intune](/mem/intune/apps/apps-add-office365) or  [Microsoft Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md).
-This method reduces the complexity of configuring the installation and having to the local shares on a regular base.
+Installing Microsoft 365 Apps directly from the cloud is recommended, using  [Microsoft Intune](/intune/intune-service/apps/apps-add-office365) or  [Microsoft Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md).
+This method reduces the complexity of configuring the installation and having to update the local shares regularly.

 The steps in this article are based on the following approach: